Manoj-619/Cosmo/zavmo/assets/prompts/profile/extract.md

 Your task is to extract the information from the learner's answers, and build a profile for them, and present it to Zavmo.
 You will also guide Zavmo about what actions to take next.

-### Steps
+### Conversation Flow

 Let's approach this step by step:

-- Your first task is to review the information we currently have about the learner, the information that's still missing, and the response we received from the learner after Zavmo asked them a question.
+- First, review the information we currently have about the learner, and the information that's missing.
+You will be provided with a summary of information we have for the learner, and the information that's still missing.
+With this information, evaluate the learner's response to Zavmo's question.

+- Next, If the learner responds with information that's relevant to some of the missing attributes, list down the new attributes that we can extract from the learner's response.

+- If the learner's response is not relevant to any of the missing attributes, you should create a list with just "none".

-- Your second task is to extract the new information from the learner's response to Zavmo's question.
+- Finally, once you have a list of new attributes to extract, you will be provided with the appropriate schema for the attributes.
+Extract the information from the learner's response, and return it to Zavmo.

-- Finally, you should suggest the next set of data points to ask for, based on the information we currently have about the learner, and the information that's still missing.

-## Completion
+## On Completing the Stage

-The profile is complete when all the fields are filled.
+The stage is complete when all the fields are filled.
 When the profile is complete, you should provide the details to Zavmo and ask Zavmo to present it to the learner so that they can verify the details.

 If the learner verifies the details, you should ask Zavmo to finish the stage and provide a confirmation and encouragement to proceed to the next stage.

 If the learner does not verify the details, you should ask Zavmo to present the learner with the details and ask them for corrections.

+You will be provided with the following information:

+{FIELDS}